2026 AFC U-17 Asian Cup

-The 2026 AFC U-17 Asian Cup will be the 21st edition of the AFC U-17 Asian Cup (including previous editions of the AFC U-17 Championship and AFC U-16 Championship), the annual international youth football championship organised by the Asian Football Confederation (AFC) for the men's under-17 national teams of Asia.
-It will be the second of four consecutive AFC U-17 Asian Cup held in Saudi Arabia, succeeding the 2025 preceding the 2027 and 2028.
+The 2026 AFC U-17 Asian Cup was the 21st edition of the AFC U-17 Asian Cup (including previous editions of the AFC U-17 Championship and AFC U-16 Championship), the annual international youth association football championship organised by the Asian Football Confederation (AFC) for the men's under-17 national teams of Asia.
+It was the second of four consecutive U-17 Asian Cups held in Saudi Arabia from 2025 to 2028.

-The top eight teams of the tournament will qualify for the 2026 FIFA U-17 World Cup in Qatar as the AFC representatives.
-Uzbekistan are the defending champions.
+The top eight teams of the tournament qualified for the 2026 FIFA U-17 World Cup in Qatar as the AFC representatives.
+Uzbekistan were the defending champions, having won their second title in 2025.
+They were eliminated in the semi-finals by eventual winners Japan.

 Qualification

-The host country of the 2026 U-17 World Cup (Qatar) and the top eight teams of the previous tournament in 2025 (including host Saudi Arabia) qualified automatically, while the other seven teams will be decided by qualification.
-There will be one round of qualification matches, which will be held between 22–30 November.
+The host country of the 2025 FIFA U-17 World Cup (Qatar) and the top eight teams of the 2025 U-17 Asian Cup (including hosts Saudi Arabia) qualified automatically, while the other seven teams were decided by qualification.
+There was one round of qualification matches, which was held between 22–30 November 2025.

 Qualified teams

-The following sixteen teams qualified for the tournament: